KaltrinaKrasniqi/DataSecurity_Detyra3/README.md

 * Authentication: In most modes, TLS provides peer authentication using signed certificates.
 Servers are usually authenticated, and clients may be authenticated as requested by servers.
 This authentication happens as part of the TLS handshake.
 * Confidentiality: TLS encrypts data being sent between client and server, protecting the confidentiality and privacy of data.
 This ensures that passive wiretappers won't see sensitive data shared between the machines.

-### TLS Handshake

-An SSL or TLS handshake is a series of actions carried out by the client and server that authenticates them to each other, and establishes the secret keys they'll use to interact.

 ## Client

 * The client application prepares to connect to a server over SSL/TLS.